Effective Ways to Control Cattle Heat Stress in Dairy Operations

 Ventilation and air circulation

 Adequate ventilation is an essential parameter for dairy housing.
-Good ventilation ensure air quality inside the instalation and promotes heat exchange.
-Tunnel-ventilated instalations seem to perform slightly better than naturally ventilated instalations by keeping the inlet and outlet temperature differential lower and thus promoting higher ventilation.
+Good ventilation ensure air quality inside the installation and promotes heat exchange.
+Tunnel-ventilated installations seem to perform slightly better than naturally ventilated installations by keeping the inlet and outlet temperature differential lower and thus promoting higher ventilation.
 This of course depends on several factors and the climate of the area.
 Regardless of the configuration of the barn ventilation system, adequate airspeed near the cows is important to control heat stress and promote heat transfer.

 Evaporative cooling solutions